Alfred Noyes: War

-He aided pacifist causes financially, by conrtibuting the whimsical poem A Spell for a Fairy to Princess Mary's Gift Book (c.
+He aided pacifist causes financially, by contributing the whimsical poem A Spell for a Fairy to Princess Mary's Gift Book (c.
 1915).
 The illustrations for this, by C.H.Shepperson, formed the templates for the Cottingley Fairies, controversially accepted, for instance by Arthur Conan Doyle as genuine evidence for psychic phenomena.

 During World War II, Noyes wrote the same kind of patriotic poems, but he also wrote a much longer and more considered work, If Judgement Comes, in which Hitler stands accused before the tribunal of history.
 It was first published separately (1941) and then in the collection, Shadows on the Down and Other Poems (1945).
 The only fiction Noyes published in World War II was The Last Man (1940), a science fiction novel whose message could hardly be more anti-war.
 In the first chapter, a global conflict wipes out almost the entire human race.

 Noyes' best-known anti-war poem, "The Victory Ball" (aka "A Victory Dance"), was first published in The Saturday Evening Post in 1920.
 He wrote it after attending a ball held in London soon after the Armistice, where he found himself wondering what the ghosts of the soldiers who had died in the war would say if they could observe the thoughtless frivolity of the dancers.
 The message of the poem lies in the line, "Under the dancing feet are the graves."
 A brief passage about a girl "fresh from school" who "begs for a dose of the best cocaine" was replaced by something innocuous in the Post version, but reinstated when the poem appeared in a collection of Noyes' verse.
 "The Victory Ball" was turned into a symphonic poem by Ernest Schelling and into a ballet by Benjamin Zemach.
 In 1966, at the height of the Vietnam War, Congressman H. R. Gross, indignant at a White House dinner dance that went on until 3 a.m. while American soldiers were giving their lives, inserted Noyes' poem in the Congressional Record as bearing "directly on the subject matter in hand".